Qudit entanglers using quantum optimal control: Introduction

 As a concrete example that demonstrates the power of the method, we present here an optimal control scheme to implement entangling gates in qudits encoded in the nuclear spin of $^{87}$Sr atoms.
-The nuclear spin is a good memory for use in quantum information processing given its weak coupling to the environment and resilience to other background noise~\cite{barnes2021assembly,PhysRevLett.101.170504,daley2011quantum}.
-Also, the recent significant achievements of quantum information processing using the Rydberg blockade~\cite{Levine2019,bluvstein2022quantum,graham2022multi} make this an ideal platform for exploring quantum computation.
+The nuclear spin is a good memory for use in quantum information processing given its weak coupling to the environment and resilience to other background noise~\cite{barnes2021assembly,PhysRevLett.101.170504,daley2011quantum}. {The ground state of the $^{87}$Sr is also studied in a recent paper as a possible candidate for qudit encoding with entangling interaction enabled by the Rydberg blockade \cite{zache2023fermion} } Also, the recent significant achievements of quantum information processing using the Rydberg blockade~\cite{Levine2019,bluvstein2022quantum,graham2022multi} make this an ideal platform for exploring quantum computation.
 Using a combination of a tunable radio-frequency magnetic field and interactions that arise when atoms are excited to high-lying Rydberg states, the atomic qudit is fully controllable.
-The analysis here extends our previous work on single-qudit SU($d$) gates to the case of two-qudit entangling gates.
 We find that one can use quantum optimal control to implement high-fidelity entangling qudit gates even in the presence of decoherence arising from the finite Rydberg-state lifetime.

 The remainder of this article is organized as follows.
-In Sec.~(\ref{sec:controllability}) we review the fundamentals of quantum control and define two approaches that we use here: the Lie algebraic and Lie group theoretic protocols for the generation of any arbitrary qudit entangling gates.
-In Sec.~(\ref{sec:Numerical Methods}), we study how control is achieved using numerical optimization based on the well-known GRAPE algorithm~\cite{khaneja2005optimal} and obtain control waveforms using the Lie-algebraic method.
+In Sec.~\ref{sec:controllability} we review the fundamentals of quantum control and define two approaches: Lie algebraic and Lie group theoretic protocols for the generation of any arbitrary qudit entangling gates.
+In Sec.~\ref{sec:Numerical Methods}, we study how control is achieved using numerical optimization based on the well-known GRAPE algorithm~\cite{khaneja2005optimal} and obtain control waveforms using the Lie algebraic method.
 We also use a gradient-based approach to find a digital sequence of unitary maps that achieves the desired gate using a Lie group theoretic method.
 Finally, we study how decoherence affects the fidelity of these gates.
-We give conclusions and outlook of our approach in Sec.~(\ref{sec:conclusions_and_future_work}).
+We give conclusions and outlook of our approach in Sec.~\ref{sec:conclusions_and_future_work}.